ecbypi/guise/README.md

 And creates classes `DeskWorker` and `MailForwarder` that:
 * Inherit from `User`.
 * Have default scopes for `:desk_workers` and `:mail_forwarders` respectively.
-* Create users with the right associated occupation.
+* Create users with the right associated type.

 To configure the other end of the association, add `guise_for`: